 Within hours, the sheriff was on scene, his deputies surrounding the tavern while others searched McGuire’s cabin, the dead man found on the Riches’ porch.

 Investigators narrowed their focus to about a dozen men, thanks to the slain wife unmasking one of the raiders.
 During the scuffle, Bennett recognized him as Henry Arkarro, one of the Bradford miners.

 Mr. Riche pushed for the prosecution of the Whitecap raiders, but his life was also cut short.

-“Late Monday afternoon (Dec.
-29), the citizens of Middletown were thrown into a flutter of excitement over the announcement of the sudden death of Stephen Riche, who had for some time been sojourning there at the home of his friend, Heinze, a harness-maker.
+“Late Monday afternoon (December 29), the citizens of Middletown were thrown into a flutter of excitement over the announcement of the sudden death of Stephen Riche, who had for some time been (recovering) at the home of his friend, Heinze, a harness-maker.

 “Riche had been complaining considerably during the day from pains in his head and back (so went into another room to rest).

 “Mrs. Heinze heard him make unusual noises and upon (entering) his room, found that he was in great distress and apparently in a very dangerous condition.
 She hastened for assistance but by the time other persons had arrived, he was dead,” reported The Weekly Calistogian, December 31, 1890.